-PIR stands for Passive Infra Red.
-A passive infrared sensor is an electronic sensor that measures infrared (IR) light radiating from objects in its field of view.
-PIR sensors are most often used in PIR-based motion detectors.
+PIR stands for Passive Infrared.
+A passive infrared Sensor is an electronic device that measures infrared (IR) light radiating from objects in its field of view.
+PIR sensors are most commonly used in PIR alarms, or, in other words, PIR-based motion detectors.

-A PIR-based motion detector is used to sense movement of people, animals, or other objects.
-They are commonly used in burglar alarms and in automatically-activated lighting systems.
-They are commonly called simply “PIR”, or sometimes “PID”, for “passive infrared detector”.
+A PIR-based motion detector is utilised to detect the movement of people, animals, or other objects.
+They are frequently employed in intruder alarms and automatically activated lighting systems.
+These sensors are commonly referred to as “PIR” or sometimes “PID” for “Passive Infrared Detector”.

-The term passive in this instance refers to the fact that Passive Infra Red devices do not generate or radiate energy for detection purposes.
+The term ‘passive’ in this instance refers to the fact that Passive Infrared (PIR) devices do not generate or radiate energy for detection purposes.
 They work entirely by detecting infrared radiation emitted by or reflected from objects.
 They do not detect or measure “heat”.

-As previously stated, any “moving heat source” may set off an alarm.
-This means that draughts, windy areas, and direct sunlight are all heat sources to avoid.
-Incorrect reports are also produced by glare as a reflection on black leather.
-If a false alarm occurs, the alarm system’s position or sensor sensitivity must be adjusted.
+Any “moving heat source” can potentially set off an alarm.
+This implies that drafts, windy areas, and direct sunlight should all be considered as heat sources to avoid.
+It’s crucial to note that incorrect reports may also arise due to glare, such as a reflection on black leather.
+In the event of a false alarm, adjusting the alarm system’s position or sensor sensitivity becomes necessary.